 I do a lot of lead magnets for a pretty wide range of businesses & niches.

-Since lead magnets (“Lead Magnet” = freebies, opt-in bait, giveaways, free reports, etc.) can be such a crucial tool for lead generation, I thought I’d expand on something I recently posted in a Facebook group when someone asked where to get “good lead magnets”.
+Since lead magnets (“Lead Magnet” = freebies, opt-in bait, giveaways, free reports, etc.) can be such a crucial tool for lead generation, I wanted to expand on something I recently posted in a Facebook group when someone asked where to get “good lead magnets”.

 1) Online resources.
-For any business, niche, or interest, there are TONS of excellent free resources online, most of them almost certainly unknown even to most people in those businesses, niches, etc.
+For any business, niche, or interest, there are TONS of excellent free resources online, many of them (if not most) almost certainly unknown even to the people in those businesses, niches, etc.

-Putting together a clickable PDF of valuable, relevant, and free resources can be hugely valuable.
+Putting together a clickable PDF of valuable, relevant, and free resources can be tremendously valuable.

 (In fact, I built one of my first for-sale products this way: “The Xxxx Xxxx’s Almanac – Everything you need for Xxxx, for free!”
-It was a listing of over 40 free online resources (websites and online apps), broken into a few catagories, each with a description and a clickable link to its respective website.
-I sold hundreds of copies before selling the whole thing as a business for $8k, and have since produced close to two dozen similar resource-listings-as-product)
+It was a listing of 40 free online resources (websites and online apps), broken into a few categories, each with a description and a clickable link to its respective website.
+I sold hundreds of copies @ $17 before selling the whole thing as a business for $8k, and have since produced close to two dozen similar resource-listings-as-product)

 An example that could be used for a pretty wide range of business or niches would be something like ‘Free Small Business Resources’ and list free resources & apps for small business accounting (free sites that offer full accounting functions, etc), other financial resources, automation resources such as free online FAX services, free online backup services, etc.